Employment. Labour. Human Rights. Residential Tenancies.

 Our findings are delivered in timely, concise, and clearly-worded reports, accompanied by practical recommendations.
 These recommendations empower employers to resolve immediate issues and effect workplace restoration moving forward.

-• At Progressive Barristers, we bring a deep commitment and extensive experience to our human rights practice.
-We provide expert guidance on rights and obligations related to discrimination, accommodation, sexual harassment, and reprisal in the workplace.
-Our expertise extends to a variety of contexts, including discrimination in services, education, union membership, policing, rental housing, and condominiums.
+• At Progressive Barristers, we bring deep commitment and extensive experience to our human rights practice.
+We provide strategic guidance on rights and obligations related to discrimination, accommodation, sexual harassment, and reprisal, with a particular focus on the workplace.

 • We understand that rental housing is more than just a property—it is a home and a community.
 This perspective informs our proactive approach to residential tenancy matters, recognizing the profound impact that housing disputes and legal decisions can have on both tenants and landlords.